davdar/maam/writeup/pldi15.markdown

 KR[σ](κθ) := { π₂(fr) | fr ∈ κσ(κl) ; κl ∈ θ }
 ``````````````````````````````````````````````````

+To execute the interpreter we must introduce one more parameter.
+In the concrete semantics, execution takes the form of a least-fixed-point computation over the collecting semantics
+This in general requires a join-semilattice structure for some `Σ` and a transition function `Σ → Σ`.
+We bridge this gap between monadic interpreters and transition functions with an extra constraint on the monad `M`.
+We require that monadic actions `α → M(β)` form a Galois connection with a transition system `Σ → Σ`.

 There is one last parameter to our development: a connection between our monadic interpreter and a state space transition system.
 We state this connection formally as a Galois connection `(Σ → Σ)α⇄γ(Exp → M(Exp))`.
 This Galois connection serves two purposes.